 With that in mind, we’ve assembled a list of the most anticipated sci-fi movies coming our way.
 For the most part, we don’t include superhero movies, unless they’re explicitly hard sci-fi.
 (Look, we’re as jazzed for Thor: Love and Thunder as anyone, but that will get plenty of play elsewhere.)
 We also keep it pretty strictly sci-fi rather than fantasy—think robots and spaceships rather than orcs and elves.
 Otherwise, this gets unwieldy in short order.

-These are the biggest, boldest, most interesting sci-fi movies headed your way.
+These are the biggest, boldest, most interesting sci-fi and fantasy movies headed your way.

 Based on the book The Reincarnationist Papers by D. Eric Maikranz—a tome written as if it was a lost text recently unearthed—Infinite follows a secret society of people with perfect recall of their past lives.
 In Antoine Fuqua’s adaptation, Mark Wahlberg (who replaced Chris Evans) plays a presumed-schizophrenic man who discovers what he believed to be hallucinations are actually memories from earlier lives, a fact he must to use to defeat a great evil.